My 3 favourite Online color picking and color matching tools which I find myself using more than any of the others...

 ColorZilla is the best free tool I have found so far to pick colors from web pages.
-Perfect for those times when you see a color on a web page and just got to have it, as well as picking colors from the color picker sites above.
+Perfect for those times when you see a color on a web page and just got to have it.

 ColorZilla is also great for selecting colors from an image so you can add matching colors to the HTML container which contains the image.
 Match image colors for a web page or an entire website.
 A real world example of this would be if you need to make matching website colors for an existing header graphic.

 You can also use it back the other way by selecting colors from your web site in order to create matching website and social media graphics.
 Very handy if you have a client who wants social media or marketing graphics color matched to their website.

 ColorZilla has a number of options for copying the color code to the clipboard including Hex, RGB, and HSL.

 Color-Hex.com is a an excellent tool which can be used to quickly find lots of useful information about any color.
 I mainly use Color-Hex.com to find shades, tints, and complimentary colors, but there is other handy information about each color such as: